Individual Sensitivity Preprocessing for Data Privacy: Introduction

 \subsubsection{Efficient Implementation for Important Statistical Measures}

 One of the main benefits of our \sensitivity~is that its simple recursive structure is conducive to giving simple efficient variants for specific functions through largely straightforward state space reductions and dynamic programming.
 To this end, we give efficient implementations of our \sensitivity~for the important statistical functions mean, median, $\alpha$-trimmed mean, maximum, minimum, and variance.
-These statistical metrics can be surprisingly difficult to release privately without assuming the input is restricted to some range.
-However, our \sensitivity~does not require bounded sensitivity of the input function $f$, which is one of its advantages over much of the previous work.
+These statistical metrics can be surprisingly difficult to release privately without assuming the input is restricted to some range, and often requires further assumptions for metrics like mean, such as data being drawn from identical and independent distributions.
+In fact, for Propose-Test-Release even the iid assumption is not sufficient to apply their framework to mean, and other works required further concentration properties such as being drawn from the normal distribution.
+However, our \sensitivity~does not require bounded sensitivity of the input function $f$, and can also avoid any iid requirements.
 As a result, we are able to efficiently implement each of these statistical metrics with no constraints on the inputs.
 It is important to note that our implementations only consider a single sensitivity parameter $\Delta$, but we believe each can be efficiently extended for individual sensitivity parameters $\{\Delta_i\}$.

 For each of these statistical metrics, we are simply implementing our \sensitivity~more efficiently, so all of the previously stated optimality guarantees still apply.
-To further strengthen these optimality guarantees, we give a more rigorous treatment of the error incurred by our efficient implementation of mean and variance, because we consider those to be the two most fundamental statistical tasks.
+To further strengthen these optimality guarantees, we give a more rigorous treatment of the error incurred by our efficient implementation of median, mean, and variance, which we consider to be three of the most fundamental statistical tasks.

+\paragraph{Median} We focus on privately and accurately computing median, because it has been extensively studied under smooth sensitivity \cite{NRS07}.
+Both our framework and smooth sensitivity provide database-specific accuracy guarantees, so a direct comparison of accuracy will be difficult.
+Nevertheless, we show that our framework compares favorably to smooth sensitivity on median.

+We begin by stating our result which will use a definition from \cite{NRS07} to give a more apparent comparison in terms of accuracy.
+As in \cite{NRS07}, we formally define